->CODE: The edges enforcing uniqueness are built in Match::build_uniqueness_LR (first row of Table 4) and Match::build_uniqueness_RL (second row).
-To implement the infinite term, it is possible to use the function add_term2 with a large E{01} .
+>CODE: The edges enforcing uniqueness are built in Match::build\uniqueness\LR (first row of Table 4) and Match::build\uniqueness\RL (second row).
+To implement the infinite term, it is possible to use the function add\term2 with a large $E{01}$ .
 Alas, looking at (17) or at Figure 4(b), the risk of overflow is plain to see.
 It is especially serious in our implementation since capacities are encoded with short integers.
 For that reason, we haved designed a dedicated function called Energy::forbid01.
 This function does not follow the pattern of Figure 4(b), but instead it merely puts the maximum representable short integer for the weight of the edge (see Figure 19 in Appendix B).
-Nonetheless, this alternative still represents the pairwise energy under consideration with the advantage of completely eliminating the risk of overflow in terminal edges (that is to say, edges involving s or t).
-As for non-terminal edges, overflow is not an issue because those occurring in the uniqueness term do not appear in other energy terms, so that their weight is set up once for all.
+Nonetheless, this alternative still represents the pairwise energy under consideration with the advantage of completely eliminating the risk of overflow is not an issue because those occurring in the uniqueness term do not appear in other energy terms, so that their weight is set up once for all.
 This is not the case for weights of terminal edges, which are incremented several times during the graph construction.
 Notice there are at most 12n non-terminal edges in the graph, with n the number of pixels in each image.
 Indeed, for each pixel we can get: